0

 Step 1: Clay Pellets - Empty just enough of your clay pellets into the base of your glass vessel so it’s just one layer thick (you may have some spare left over depending on your jar choice you may not need to use all of it).
 Ensure there is no big gaps from looking down at the top layer.
 This provides a drainage layer and air pockets for moisture circulation.

 Step 2: Sphagnum moss - Pull out the moss and break it up into smaller pieces.
 Have a little sniff of the moss, does it remind you of a nice walk in the park on a rainy day!
 The moss acts like a filter layer to prevent soil clogging up the clay.
-Spread a thin layer of the moss out across all of the pellets right up to the edge of the glass (like pancake thin covering all pellets) Use your cork tool or hands to flatten it down forming a seal.
-If you do not form a seal around edge the carbon & soil layers will fall in at the edges and may look a little untidy as a finishing design.
-Ideally you want your edging to be as neat as possible.
+Spread a thin layer of the moss out across all of the pellets right up to the edge of the glass (like pancake thin covering all pellets) Use your cork tool or hands to flatten it down forming a seal avoiding any small gaps.
+If you do not form a seal around edge the soil layer will fall in at the edges and may look a little untidy as a finish.
+Ideally you want your edging to be as neat as possible, like making cake layers!

 Now let’s get planting…